How Do I?

-You may add your name to a waiting list for an item that is currently checked out.
-Click Place Hold button on the right side of the page of the item you would like.
+When the Library reopens - You may add your name to a waiting list for an item that is currently checked out.
+Click Place Hold button for the item you would like.
 You will be emailed when that item is ready for checkout and the Library will hold it for three days.
 Requests need to be in by midnight for next-day pickup.

 If you would like to make a suggestion for the Library to buy a book for the collection, there are Book Reserve/Request forms at the Circulation Desk.
 If the Library decides to purchase the book, you will be notified when the book is available.
 The Library may decide to use the Interlibrary Loan (ILL) system for older items.